aaronmaxcarver/macos-setup/README.md

 ## Setup

 ### First steps
-- Create MacOS user
-- Download Google Chrome
+- Connect mouse and/or keybaord (need wired or Apple brand ones), sign in to wifi and Apple ID, create MacOS user
-- Sign in to Google Account
+- Download Google Chrome, sign in to Google Account
 - Visit the bookmark for this page > Sign in to GitHub

 ### `homebrew`